Tony Sears - Your marriage celebrant on Waiheke Island

 Yes, I can organise everything for you.
 Contact me and I will be able to give you a quote for all the elements that you would like: accommodation, venue, celebrant, flowers, photography, witnesses, music, food etc.

+Whose responsibility is it to apply for the Marriage Licence?
 The couple getting married must apply for this.
 This can be requested online: www.marriages.services.govt.nz Alternatively the forms that can be filled out are available from the Essential Documents section of this website.

 I want to fill in your name on the form to get a Marriage Licence.
 What should I write?